Satellite conjunction analysis and the false confidence theorem: Future and On-Going Work

 Much work remains to be done exploring the range of real-world uncertainty quantification problems that are practically impacted by false confidence.
-In particular, risk analysis problems with closed failure domains are strong candidates for severe false confidence.
-Additionally, a recent paper, \cite{carmichael2018exposition}, demonstrates that false confidence can also arise in variables of interest as the result of non-linear uncertainty propagation (i.e., marginalization).
+Risk analysis problems with bounded failure domains are strong candidates for severe false confidence.
+Recent work demonstrates that false confidence can also arise as the result of non-linear uncertainty propagation, even if a marginalization-specific reference posterior is used \cite{carmichael2018exposition,martin2019false}.

 As mentioned in Section~\ref{subsect:validity.confidence}, though statistically reliable, confidence intervals and confidence regions are also coarse.
 More nuanced possibilistic solutions to problems of statistical inference can be derived using consonant confidence structures or Martin--Liu inferential models.
 In satellite conjunction analysis, the next natural step is to evaluate the statistical performance of the alternative collision risk metrics mentioned in Section~\ref{subsect:intro.modern} to see which, if any, satisfy the Martin--Liu validity criterion.
-This includes investigating the strategy of only using collision probabilities computed outside the ``dilution region'' and replacing diluted probabilities with Alfano's ``maximum probability'' \cite{alfano2003collision,alfano2016probability,chen2017application}.
-The general invalidity of epsistemic probability makes this seem like a doubtful strategy, but strictly speaking, we have not yet eliminated it as a possibility.

-Finally, there is much work to be done in the development of basic statistical theory.
-The false confidence theorem supports the frequentist position against epistemic probabilities, but it is unlikely to be the final word in the Bayesian--frequentist debate.
-For example, nothing we have presented in this paper invalidates the classic Bayesian criticism that it is possible to craft inferences that have good frequentist properties but are nevertheless plainly counterintuitive \cite[Ch.
-2]{berger1988likelihood}.
-The Martin-Liu validity criterion is merely a new and necessary constraint on statistical methods used in risk analysis and uncertainty quantification.
-On its own, it does not end the search for normative methods of statistical inference, but rather, it moves that search to a new mathematical framework.
-6pt